Saving money and sticking to a budget

 What is a budget and who is it for?

 Start by asking your child what they think a budget is.
 Explain that it is a plan of how someone will spend their money.
+It’s useful to chat through how prices can increase or decrease, which could mean they can buy less or more with their money.
 It should include all the ways money will be received or spent, and cover a set period of time (usually a week or month).

 Using the worksheet, get them to think of some examples of income they might have now or in the future, such as a part-time job, pocket money or birthday money.
 Then ask them what they might want to spend this money on, for example a new computer game, clothes or a meal out.
 Highlight that a budget can help them make sure they have enough money for the things they want to buy or may need at some point.